-In compliance with the provisions of the Companies Act 2013 and Regulation 27 of theListing Obligations & Disclosures Regulations (LODR) the Board of Directors on therecommendation of the Nomination & Remuneration Committee adopted a Policy onremuneration of Directors and Senior Management.
+In compliance with the provisions of the Companies Act 2013 and Regulation 27 of theListing Obligations and Disclosures Regulations (LODR) the Board of Directors on therecommendation of the Nomination and Remuneration Committee adopted a Policy onremuneration of Directors and Senior Management.
 The Remuneration Policy is stated in theCorporate Governance Report.
-Performance evaluation of the Board was carried out duringthe period under review.
-The details are given in the Corporate Governance Report.
+Performance evaluation of the Board was carried out duringthe year under review the details of which are given in the Corporate Governance Report.

 Familiarisation programmes for the Independent Directors

 All Related Party Transactions are placed before the Audit Committee for review andapproval.
-Prior omibus approval is obtained for Related Party Transactions on a quarterlybasis for transactions which are of repetitive nature and/or entered in the ordinary courseof business and are at arm's length.
-All Related Party Transactions are subject toindependent review by a reputed accounting firm to establish compliance with therequirements of Related Party Transactions under the Companies Act 2013 and LODR.
+Prior omnibus approval is obtained for Related Party Transactions on a quarterlybasis for transactions that are of repetitive nature and/or entered in the ordinary courseof business and are at arm's length.
+All Related Party Transactions are subjected toindependent review by a reputed accounting firm to establish compliance with therequirements of Related Party Transactions under the Companies Act 2013 and LODR.

 Your Directors confirm:

-(i) that in the preparation of the annual accounts the applicable accounting standardshave been followed along with proper explanations relating to material departures ifany;
+(i) that in preparation of the annual accounts the applicable accounting standardshave been followed along with proper explanations relating to material departures ifany;

-(iii) that the Directors had taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities;
+(iii) that the Directors had taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013for safeguarding the assets of your company and for preventing and detecting fraud andother irregularities;

 (iv) that the Directors have prepared the annual accounts on a going concern basis;

-(v) that proper internal financial controls laid down by the Directors were followed bythe Company and such internal financial controls are adequate and were operatingeffectively and
+(v) that proper internal financial controls laid down by the Directors were followed byyour company and such internal financial controls are adequate and were operatingeffectively and

 (vi) that proper systems to ensure compliance with the provisions of all applicablelaws have been devised and such systems were adequate and were operating effectively.

-In line with the statutory requirements the Company has transferred to the credit ofthe Investor Education and Protection Fund (IEPF) set up by the Government of Indiaequity shares in respect of which dividend had remained unpaid/unclaimed for a period ofseven consecutive years within the time lines laid down by the MCA.
-Unpaid/unclaimeddividend for seven years of more has also been transferred to the IEPF pursuant to therequirements under the Act.
+In line with the statutory requirements your company has transferred to the credit ofthe Investor Education and Protection Fund set up by the Government of India equityshares in respect of which dividend had remained unpaid/unclaimed for a period of sevenconsecutive years within the timelines laid down by the MCA.
+Unpaid/unclaimed dividend forseven years or more has also been transferred to the IEPF pursuant to the requirementsunder the Act.

-The Board of Directors affirms that the Company has complied with the applicableSecretarial Standards issued by the Institute of Companies Secretaries of India (SS1 andSS2) respectively relating to Meetings of the Board and its Committees which havemandatory application.
+The Board of Directors affirms that your company has complied with the applicableSecretarial Standards issued by the Institute of Companies Secretaries of India (SS1 andSS2) respectively relating to Meetings of the Board and its Committees which havemandatory application.

-Although the audited statements of accounts relating to Company's Subsidiary are nolonger required to be attached to the Company's Annual Report the same is enclosed as andin way of better disclosure practice.
+Although the audited statements of accounts relating to company's subsidiary are nolonger required to be attached to your company's Annual Report the same is enclosed asand in way of better disclosure practice.

-The Directors express their appreciation for the contribution made by the employees tothe significant improvement in the operations of the Company and for the support receivedfrom all other stakeholders including Shareholders Doctors Medical ProfessionalsCustomers Suppliers Business Partners and the Government.
+The Directors express their appreciation for the contribution made by the employees tothe significant improvement in the operations of your company and for the support receivedfrom all other stakeholders including shareholders doctors medical professionalscustomers suppliers business partners and the government.

-The Board and the Management of your Company are indeed appreciative of the substantialsupport being received from GSK Plc the parent organization in providing new healthcaresolutions which are products of its discovery labs and the technology improvements whichbenefits your Company immensely.
+The Board and the Management of your company are indeed appreciative of the substantialsupport being received from GSK Plc the parent organisation in providing new healthcaresolutions that are products of its discovery labs and the technology improvements whichbenefits your company immensely.